 Overall, I think the key to avoiding Paris Syndrome, and disappointment with Paris in general, is to adjust your expectations.
 It has glamour and romance, yes, definitely.
 But is also a big bustling city with some dirt, noise and lots and lots of tourists.

-I personally don’t mind the putting up with some of Paris’s downsides – I take the rough with the smooth.
+I personally don’t mind putting up with some of Paris’s downsides – I take the rough with the smooth.
 But then again, I love big cities in general, so I am generally happy to put up with some noise and grime.

-Give Paris a chance!
+Give Paris A Chance!

 Now, in trying to set realistic expectations, I hope I’ve not gone so far as to put you off Paris.
 I genuinely love it and have been coming back over and over for 25 years.